-In times of battle he wore a red cloth wrapped round him from his waist down, his bracelet on his wrists, and his blade like a sword with a red handle, forged by the finest of blacksmiths.
+In times of battle, he wore a red cloth wrapped around him from his waist down, his bracelet on his wrists, and his blade like a sword with a red handle, forged by the finest of blacksmiths.

-On the day of the battle with the foreign invaders, standing alone on the battle field with the power coursing through his veins, Amadioha drew his sword.
-And when he unsheathed his blade, it glowed red, and sparks of lightening circled his body.
-The heavens turned dark, as though it would rain and ceaselessly roared with flashes of lightening.
+On the day of the battle with the foreign invaders, standing alone on the battlefield with the power coursing through his veins, Amadioha drew his sword.
+And when he unsheathed his blade, it glowed red, and sparks of lightning circled his body.
+The heavens turned dark, as though it would rain, and ceaselessly roared with flashes of lightning.
 He fought with the strength of a hundred men, eyes glowing and blade blazing.

 On that day he faced a hoard of 500 invaders alone and defeated them all, and ever since no one dared invade his land.

-With his new found power, came Ekwensu’s corrruption.
+With his newfound power, came Ekwensu’s corruption.
 Soon he began to see no need to continue in the ritual of worshiping Chukwu.
 If he could harness the power of the Gods, then he too was a God.
 Soon his people began worshipping him as one, offering sacrifices and singing his praises.
 Every year a white ram was slaughtered on an Afor day amongst other things in honor of the great king Amadioha who fought and protected his people.